DUI Lawyer - Easton, PA - Lehigh Valley

 FIRST-TIME DUI PENALTIES

-Pennsylvania law determines the penalties for DUI charges based on the driver’s BAC and prior criminal record.
+Pennsylvania law determines the penalties for DUI charges based on the driver’s Blood Alcohol Content, or BAC, and their prior criminal record.

-A driver’s BAC is divided into three categories:
+A driver’s BAC is divided into three tiers:

 - General Impairment .08 to .099: If you fall into the general impairment category and it’s your first offense you won't necessarily face a prison sentence.
-You will however be at risk of a $300 fine and up to six months of probation (these factors can also be affected by other circumstances - were you involved in an accident?
-Was anybody hurt? etc.)
+You will however be at risk of a $300 fine, up to six months of probation, and mandatory DUI school.
+These penalties can also be affected by other circumstances - Were you involved in an accident when you received your DUI charge?
+Was anybody hurt?
+Did you refuse a breathalyzer?
+Did you have other substances in your blood?
+The answers to these questions will have an impact on your sentence.
+As the number of DUIs you receive increases, the penalties for these charges become exponentially more severe, even at this lowest tier, if it is your second or third offense, jail time is almost guaranteed.

-- High Impairment .10 to .159: If you fall into the high impairment category you are at risk of having to spend up to six months in prison, a one-year license suspension, and up to $5,000 in fines.
+- High Impairment .10 to .159: If you fall into the high impairment category you are at risk of having to spend up to six months in prison, incur a one-year license suspension, and be charged with up to $5,000 in fines for your FIRST offense.
 You may also be required to install an ignition interlock device in your vehicle to prevent you from drunk driving for at least one year.
+If you are being charged with your second (or more) DUI in this tier, you can receive up to five years in prison.

 Other Negative Consequences of a DUI include: